Cluster scattering diagrams and theta functions for reciprocal generalized cluster algebras: Background

 Applying Theorem~\ref{theorem:mutationInvariance} multiple times gives the equivalence of ${T_{k_\ell} \circ \cdots \circ T_{k_1} (\mathfrak{D}_{\bfs})}$ and $\mathfrak{D}_{\bfs'}$ where $\bfs$ and $\bfs'$ are related by an arbitrary sequence of mutations $\mu_{k_1}, \dots, \mu_{k_\ell}$, i.e. $\bfs' = \mu_{k_\ell} \circ \cdots \circ \mu_{k_1}(\bfs)$.

-One frequently used semi-field structure on $\mathbb{P}$ is the max-plus structure, where addition of elements is taken to be the maximum and multiplication to be ordinary addition.
-We denote this semi-field structure as $\mathbb{P}^T$ and refer to it as the \emph{Fock-Goncharov tropicalization}.
+One frequently used semifield structure on $\mathbb{Z}$ is the max-plus structure, where addition of elements is taken to be the maximum and multiplication to be ordinary addition.
+We denote this semifield structure as $\mathbb{Z}^T$ and refer to it as the \emph{Fock-Goncharov tropicalization}.
 The map $T_k$ given in Definition~\ref{def:ordT_k} is in fact the Fock-Goncharov tropicalization of the birational mutation map $\mu_k: \mathcal{A}_{\bfs} \rightarrow \mathcal{A}_{\bfs}$ defined by the pullback $\mu_k^*z^m = z^m(1+z^{v_k})^{- \langle d_ke_k, m \rangle}$ as in Equation~\eqref{eq:A_pullback}.